 “Grant Period” means the period between Effective Date and Expiration Date of the Grant Award Agreement during which time expenditure of all grant funds and all contributions to match must be made.

-“Historic District” means a geographically definable area, urban or rural, possessing a significant concentration, linkage, or continuity of sites, buildings, structures, or objects united by past events or aesthetically by plan or physical development.
+“Historic District” means a geographically definable area, urban or rural, possessing a significant concentration, linkage or continuity of sites, buildings, structures or objects united by past events or aesthetically by plan or physical development.
 A district may also comprise individual elements separated geographically but linked by association or history.

-“Historic Property” means any prehistoric or historic site, district, building, object, or other real or personal property of historical, architectural, or archaeological value, and folklife resources.
-These properties or resources may include, but are not limited to, monuments, memorials, Indian habitations, ceremonial sites, abandoned settlements, sunken or abandoned ships, engineering works, treasure trove, artifacts, or other objects with intrinsic historical or archaeological value, or any part thereof, relating to the history, government, and culture of Florida.
+“Historic Property” means any prehistoric or historic site, district, building, object or other real or personal property of historical, architectural or archaeological value and folklife resources.
+These properties or resources may include, but are not limited to, monuments, memorials, Indian habitations, ceremonial sites, abandoned settlements, sunken or abandoned ships, engineering works, treasure trove, artifacts or other objects with intrinsic historical or archaeological value, or any part thereof, relating to the history, government and culture of Florida.

-“In-kind Contribution” means a non-monetary contribution of equipment, services, property, or labor provided by the Grantee, or a third party, and consistent with the Scope of Work and must be essential to the implementation of the Project.
+“In-kind Contribution” means a non-monetary contribution of equipment, services, property or labor provided by the Grantee, or a third party, and consistent with the Scope of Work and must be essential to the implementation of the Project.

 “Match” means cash, In-kind Contributions or donated materials, which must be made by the Grantee in order to receive the grant award.
 All match contributions, whether cash, In-kind Contributions, or donated materials, must be consistent with the Scope of Work and must be essential to the implementation of the project.